sokcheng/Kitsuchan-NG/COMMANDS.md

 Checks if a user said a particular phrase.

 * user - A member to mention.
-* *phrase - Command checks against this to see what was said.
+* phrase - A phrase to check against.
+Leave blank to show all instances.

 ## echo
 ### Aliases: say